mortenivar/Jed-modes/README.tabcomplete.txt

   variable SLang_Completion_In_Minibuffer = 0;

-Setting this variable in SLang mode to '1' will enable tabcompletion in the minibuffer.
+Setting this variable in SLang mode to '1' will enable this utility's completion at the minibuffer's S-Lang> cli prompt.
+Note that key (sequence) bound to invoking the S-Lang> prompt is detected and if you have more than one key (sequence) bound to invoking the prompt, it may not detect the one you're actually using.
+In that case, check those key bindings and remove the one(s) you're not using.

 All of these variables should first be entered globally in your ~/.jedrc with your preferred default values (or no values) and then possibly fine